xonq/mycotools/mycotools/USAGE.md

 ## Gene coordinates to sequences
 ### gff2seq.py
 `gff2seq.py` will extract the nucleotide or amino acid sequences associated with a gene coordinates `gff` file.
-Users can optionally input a flanking nucleotide plus/minus to extract from the flanks of the provided `gff`. `gff2seq.py` will extract flanks independently for each sequence ID (column 1) within the `gff`.
+Accepts optional flanking nucleotide plus/minus to extract from flanks of coordinates. `gff2seq.py` will extract flanks independently for each sequence ID (column 1) within the `gff`.
 Coding or noncoding regions can be specified.
 If `--intergenic` is called then only the first and last gene for each fasta sequence are considered.

 e.g. extract nucleotide sequences and 1 kilobase flanks and noncoding regions within the following genes: